-Applicants for admission to the graduate programs in American history, anthropology, biochemistry, biophysics and structural biology, chemistry, comparative history, English and American literature, genetic counseling, Jewish communal service, mathematics, molecular and cell biology, neuroscience, physics, politics, psychology, and sociology must submit official results of the Graduate Record Examination (GRE).
-Applicants to the Jewish Communal Service Program may submit the official results of the GMAT in lieu of the GRE.
+Applicants for admission to the graduate programs in American history, anthropology, biochemistry, biophysics and structural biology, chemistry, comparative history, English and American literature, genetic counseling, Jewish professional leadership, mathematics, molecular and cell biology, neuroscience, physics, politics, psychology, and sociology must submit official results of the Graduate Record Examination (GRE).
+Applicants to the Hornstein Jewish Professional Leadership Program may submit the official results of the GMAT in lieu of the GRE.
 All other applicants are urged to take the GRE.
 Consult specific programs for additional test requirements.
 In order for the results of the GRE to be considered, the applicant should take the examination no later than January preceding the academic year for which application is made.
 Information concerning the GRE is available from the Educational Testing Service, Princeton, NJ 08541-6155.

 Applicants whose native language is not English, regardless of the field of graduate study, are required to submit the official score of the Test of English as a Foreign Language (TOEFL).
-The minimum score for admission to the Graduate School is 600 (paper-based test) or 250 (computer-based test).
+The minimum score for admission to the Graduate School is 600 (paper-based test), 250 (computer-based test), or 100 (Web-based test).
 They are also advised to take the Test of Written English (TWE) and Test of Spoken English (TSE).
 Applications for admission to the test should be made to TOEFL, Educational Testing Service, Princeton, NJ 08541-6155, USA.